 Over a two decades ago there were some concerns that breast implants may also cause other responses and symptoms within the body.
-The so-called ‘silicone crisis’ was thought to be due autoimmune-mediated events within the body (also called ASIA syndrome).
+The so-called ‘silicone crisis’ was thought to be due autoimmune-mediated events within the body (also called ASIA syndrome, Silicone incompatibility syndrome).
 Whilst independent government scientific reviews around the world have concluded that there is no causal relationship between silicone and auto-immune mediated problems, it appears there maybe a small group of patients who present with a variety of unexplained symptoms and seem to get better when their implants are removed.
-This condition has been termed Breast Implant Illness (BII).
+This condition has been termed on social media channels Breast Implant Illness (BII) but the latest term recommended term is Systemic Symptoms of Breast Implants (SSBI).
 It is still currently debated by the general medical community regarding the significance of these anecdotal reports and further research is required.
 However, despite this ongoing controversy, Mr Banwell firmly believes it does exist and has seen the significant (and sometimes immediate) benefits of explantation in these patients where it appears as though their immune system has had a hypersensitive response to the breast implants (a predisposed individual can also be affected by the coil or any other implanted foreign body).
-Mr Banwell is recognised as a specialist in breast implant illness and ‘en bloc’ / ‘total’ capsulectomy surgeries and is very happy to help if a patient thinks they are affected.
+Mr Banwell has an interest in breast implant illness and ‘total’ capsulectomy surgeries (incorrectly called ‘en bloc’) and is very happy to help if a patient thinks they are affected.

-‘Total capsulectomy’ or ‘en bloc capsulectomy’ is the commonest procedure requested by those patients who present with symptoms of breast implant illness (BII).
-Whilst removing the immune stimulus (ie. the breast implants) and washout of the pocket seems to benefit patients immediately and is the most important aspect of the operation, the majority of patients also elect to have the capsule removed too.
+‘Total (+/-in situ) capsulectomy’ or ‘en bloc capsulectomy’ is the commonest procedure requested by those patients who present with symptoms of Systemic Symptoms of Breast Implants (SSBI)/ breast implant illness (BII).
+Whilst removing the immune stimulus (ie. the breast implants) and washout of the pocket seems to benefit patients immediately and is the most important aspect of the operation, some patients also elect to have the capsule removed too.
+This is very controversial and the current recommendations is NOT to remove the capsule unless there is good medical evidence to do so.
 Mr Banwell is very experienced at this procedure and has helped many women in this situation.
 However, please understand that this does increase the risk of bleeding complications, scar length, seroma formation, thinning of the breast tissues, the length of the operation and indeed the cost.
-As the medical benefit for removing an asymptomatic thin capsule is not proven ( it has been shown they reabsorb/remodel within a few months) this decision must be weighed up carefully by patients.
-However, this is usually understood by everyone so if you would like a total (en bloc) capsulectomy this can be performed in association with explantation of your implants.
+As the medical benefit for removing an asymptomatic thin capsule is not proven ( it has been shown they reabsorb/remodel within a few months) this decision must be weighed up very carefully by patients.
+It is important to understand that for technical reasons it is not always possible to remove the whole capsule.
+However, this is usually understood by everyone so if you would like an attempted (total) capsulectomy performed in association with explantation of your implants please discuss this iwht mr Banwell at consultation.
 Mr Banwell would be happy for the capsules to be sent away for pathological analysis if patients so wish – please let Mr Banwell’s team know if this is the case (there is an additional cost for this).
-Please note that Mr Banwell also routinely photographs the implants and capsules for your records.
+Please note that Mr Banwell also routinely photographs the implants and capsules.

 EMPTINESS & SKIN EXCESS FOLLOWING REMOVAL

 Removal of implants without re-implantation will leave the breast deflated with a variable appearance depending on the amount of remaining breast tissue.
+Often a double fold deformity may be seen once the implants are removed and this has to be accepted as a consequence of the operation.
 It is recommended to allow tissues to settle for at least 6 months after such procedures and many patients are happy with the resultant appearance.
 However, some patients elect to have a subsequent breast lift procedure (mastopexy) or fat transfer procedure.